LeeAnnEditor/o365hq/FAQ/How to find your Office 365 tenant name.md

 tags = ["office 365 tenant"]
 +++

-If you do need to find your Office 365 tenant name, it's pretty easy.
+If you need to find your Office 365 tenant name, it's pretty easy.
 Choose one of the following procedures.

 ### Office 365 Admin Center, if you have global admin rights